 Use <H2> and subsequent levels to tag the 2nd and subsequent heading levels below each <H1> in the document.

 Klaas Posselt is a graduate engineer in printing and media technology who, following a number of lines of inquiry, eventually landed on the subject of universally accessible PDF documents.
 He trains, assists and supports clients as they implement and optimize publication processes and move towards new digital output channels including ebooks, accessible PDFs and web platforms.
-As a member of the PDF …
+As a Co-Chairman of the PDF …